WilburD/Ubantu16.04-caffe-Guide/README.md

 	> mkdir build
   	> cd build/
 	> cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D FORCE_VTK=ON -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON -D WITH_CUBLAS=ON -D CUDA_NVCC_FLAGS="-D_FORCE_INLINES" -D WITH_GDAL=ON -D WITH_XINE=ON -D BUILD_EXAMPLES=ON ..
-#(Note thats one sentence above, just one space between to each word)
 	> make -j $(($(nproc) + 1))

 Well now lets install the opencv3.6,at first start,using make as follows: